robertxgray/tarumba/README.md

   Encrypt the archive contents using a password.
 - -f {auto,yes,no}, --create-folder {auto,yes,no}
   Creates a root folder with the archive name when extracting files.
+- -h, --help
+  Show the help message and exit.
 - -k, --follow-links
   Follow symbolic links. **WARNING: MAY CREATE INIFINITE PATHS.**
 - -l LEVEL, --level LEVEL